watchduck/DAG/front/README.md

 ([`MatrixRCellDiagonal`](https://github.com/watchduck/DAG/blob/master/front/app/src/components/MatrixRCellDiagonal.vue),
 [`MatrixPQCellDiagonal`](https://github.com/watchduck/DAG/blob/master/front/app/src/components/MatrixPQCellDiagonal.vue)).

-In these components associated with single nodes mouseover will commit `mutNodeFocus` (with the node passed to it as R), and mouseleave will commit `mutNodeUnfocus`.
+In these components associated with single nodes, mouseover will commit `mutNodeFocus` (with the node passed to it as R), and mouseleave will commit `mutNodeUnfocus`.
 These mutations will change the store variable `nodeFocus` to R or to null respectively.

 In the matrix cells ([`MatrixRCell`](https://github.com/watchduck/DAG/blob/master/front/app/src/components/MatrixRCell.vue), [`MatrixPQCell`](https://github.com/watchduck/DAG/blob/master/front/app/src/components/MatrixPQCell.vue))
-the equivalent mutations are `mutNodePairFocus` (with row and col node passed to it as R) and `mutNodePairUnfocus`.
+the equivalent mutations are `mutNodePairFocus` (with row and column passed to it as R) and `mutNodePairUnfocus`.
 The changed variable is `nodePairFocus`.<br>
 In the upper matrix the positions of the cells do not change.
 Therefore it is more intuitive to have the field still focused after clicking on it.
 To achieve this, `toggleEdge` in